tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

 (this section needs an update as we have a new )

 A Command type is a Discriminated Union.
-Executing the command on a specific cluster or aggregate means returning a proper list of events or an error.
+Executing the command on a specific context or aggregate means returning a new state and, accordingly, a list of events, or an error.
-You can also specify _"command undoers"_, that allow you to compensate the effect of a command in case it is part of a multiple stream transaction that fails as we will see later.
-An undoer issues the events that can reverse the effect of the related command.
+You can also specify _"command undoers"_, that allow you to compensate the effect of a command.
+An undoer returns a new function that in the future can be executed to return the events that can reverse the effect of the command itself.
 For example, the "under" of AddTodo is the related RemoveTodo (see next paragraph).

 In the following code we can see the signature for any state viewers for any context or aggregate.
 State viewer corresponds to read models: they will provide the current state of aggregate or context.
 Typically, that state may come from a cache, from the event store (by processing the events) or from a topic of Kafa (or eventually any other message/event broker, even though I haven't implemented completed any of them yet).